pnv28/grdflo-microcontroller/DOCUMENTATION.md

 ## Known limitations / TODOs

-These are limitations of **the current code**, distinct from the forward-looking review in `IMPROVEMENTS.md`:
+These are limitations of **the current code**:

 - **`RED_PIN` and `BLUE_PIN` both set to GPIO 21** — the in-source comment
   in `config.h` reads "*i know it is bricked*" and "*i might have fried gpio pin 21*".
 The two `pinMode(..., OUTPUT)` calls in `setup()` configure the same physical pin twice; no code path actually drives RED/BLUE today.
-- **Online-announce is hardcoded.** The boot-time publish targets the literal topic `"test"` with the literal payload `"GF-KD1-Test --> Online"` regardless of `username`.
-IMPROVEMENTS #16 / #26 track this.
-- **No Last Will.** The LWT block in `initMqtt()` is commented out; the broker has no way to detect a hard-powered-off device.
-IMPROVEMENTS #29.
 - **No NTP.** TLS certificate validity (`notBefore`/`notAfter`) is checked against an unsynced system clock, which on cold boot is at the epoch.
-  IMPROVEMENTS #30.
 - **Single-slot cycle.** A second `cycle` command overwrites the first without warning the operator.
 There is no per-channel queue, and no ack for "cycle armed for X seconds" beyond the generic ack.
+The handler refuses cycles ≤ 5 seconds silently — there is no ack telling the operator a too-short cycle was dropped (the absence of a `stat/ack` is the only signal).
+- **Cycle minimum is a magic number.** The `atoi(payload) <= 5` floor in
+  `cmnd.cpp` is not surfaced as a `#define` or NVS-tunable constant.
 - **Payload parsing is `atoi`-based.** Only literal `"1"` turns a relay on; everything else turns it off, including `"on"`, `"true"`, and human-friendly variants.
-IMPROVEMENTS #21.
 - **No telemetry loop yet.** `tele/` exists as a placeholder header only;
-  the only periodic outbound traffic is `stat/<dev>/health` from the 60 s heartbeat.
+  the only periodic outbound traffic is `stat/<dev>/health` and `stat/<dev>/state` from the 60 s heartbeat.
 - **CA + broker URI baked into firmware.** Rotating either requires a reflash of every device.
-IMPROVEMENTS #28.
 - **No OTA.** All firmware updates are physical-access only.
-  IMPROVEMENTS #14.
 - **NVS partition is not encrypted.** Anyone with physical access can dump WiFi + MQTT credentials with `esptool.py`.
-IMPROVEMENTS #15.
 - **`STATE_ERROR` is reached on transient MQTT errors.** Even a single transport hiccup paints the LED `STATE_ERROR` colour; it does not return to `STATE_ALL_IS_WELL` until the next successful `MQTT_EVENT_CONNECTED`.

-For the full ranked review (with fix sketches, severity, and resolution notes for items already addressed) see [`IMPROVEMENTS.md`](IMPROVEMENTS.md).
+- **MQTT payload reassembly.** Fragmented `MQTT_EVENT_DATA` events are now **dropped** rather than mis-treated as complete, but the router still does not reassemble multi-part publishes.
+The 256-byte oversize drop on `topic_len` / `data_len` is a hard ceiling on routable topics and payloads — well above anything currently in use, but worth knowing before designing a new high-throughput topic family.
+- **`FW_VERSION` is a float.** It rides the health payload as `%f` (`1.000000`), which is fine for numeric comparison but does not generalise to semver-style strings.
+- **Last Will topic lifetime.** `lastWillTopic` is a function-static `String` inside `initMqtt()`.
+That keeps the pointer stable for the lifetime of the program (the only thing the IDF needs), but it also means the topic can never change without a reflash — there is no path to rotate the device id and have the LWT follow.